ewre324/CoT-Finetune-LLM/README.md

 # CoT-Finetune-LLM
-A simple script for distributed finetuning and teaching any typical Large Language model thinking using Chain of Thought.
+A simple script for distributed finetuning and teaching any typical Large Language model thinking using Chain of Thought learning methods

 # Based on
 Original Script based on this disscussion [https://huggingface.co/datasets/KingNish/reasoning-base-20k/discussions/3#6708df6dcd35b971ea0fb6ff].